-According to the Johns Hopkins Overuse Index created using Medicare data, FL's overuse of low-value care is 0.9 standard deviations above the national average, which is undesirable (however the value is still relatively close to the national average).
-In Florida, reporting of CLABSI/CAUTI is voluntary, but validation is required if there is a report.
+According to the Johns Hopkins Overuse Index created using Medicare data, KY's overuse of low-value care is 0.7 standard deviations above the national average, which is undesirable (however, the value is still relatively close to the national average).

+Kentucky mandates patient safety reporting for CLABSI/CAUTI but does not require validation.

 Improper use of antibiotics is another type of low-value care.
 Antibiotic stewardship is the effort to measure and improve how antibiotics are prescribed by clinicians and used by patients-states were scored on what share of their hospitals follow the CDC's stewardship program.